 - Page templates — some themes support a selection of page templates.
 If your theme is one that does, you can choose to display optins based on which page template a post is using.

-If there are exceptions to the rule, you can single them out directly below.
-You can also choose to save your settings as a template so they can be reused with a single click in future.
+To save time, you can also choose to save your settings as a template, so you can reuse them with a single click in the future.
 When you’re done, don’t forget to click Save & Close.

 As any optimization specialist will tell you, A/B testing is an essential part of maximizing conversions.
 And, like all good conversion-focused WordPress plugins, Thrive Leads ships with powerful A/B testing features.